CrossRealms/Splunk-Cyences-App-for-Splunk/docs/troubleshooting/troubleshooting.md

 ## Sysmon data action field issue

-* Due to a conflict in props.conf for both the Sysmon Add-on (https://splunkbase.splunk.com/app/1914/) and Windows Add-on (https://splunkbase.splunk.com/app/742/), the **action** field is displaying incorrect values for Sysmon related data.
+* Due to a conflict in props.conf for both the [Sysmon Add-on](https://splunkbase.splunk.com/app/1914/) and [Windows Add-on](https://splunkbase.splunk.com/app/742/), the **action** field is displaying incorrect values for Sysmon related data.

 * The correct value for the **action** field should be **created**, but instead we are receiving **unknown** as the value for every event coming from Sysmon EventCode=11.